sampassarelli/ruby-project-guidelines/README.md

   2. Select tickets based on various search options given in the application
   3. Search for outdoor events that are COVID friendly
   4. Add (purchase) tickets and store them
-  5. View all the events they have bought tickets to.
+  5. View all the events they have bought tickets to
+  6. Update the quantity of tickets for an event already stored
   6. Cancel (delete) any tickets to events in their inventory

 ### Setup: